-For the purchase business combinations discussed above, the results of operations prior to the acquisition dates were not material in relation to those of Applied for any of the periods presented herein.
+For the acquisitions discussed above, the results of operations of the acquired businesses prior to the acquisition dates were not material in relation to those of Applied for any of the periods presented herein.
 The in-process research and development expenses related to these transactions were not material.
 Goodwill is not amortized but is reviewed periodically for impairment, and purchased technology is amortized over its useful life of 2 to 10 years.
 Completed acquisitions have not had, and are not expected to have, a material effect on Applied's consolidated financial condition or results of operations.